ShiftSpace/promises/readme.txt

     doSomething(result);
   }

+Guess what?
 Promises allow you do exactly this!
 What does it look like?

   function bar()
   {